Kovai Cora cotton

-Kovai Cora cotton or Kovai Kora cotton is a type of saree made in the Coimbatore region in Tamil Nadu, India.
+Kovai Cora cotton or Kovai Kora cotton is a type of cotton saree made in the Coimbatore region in Tamil Nadu, India.
 It has been recognized as a Geographical indication by the Government of India in 2014–15.
-The Devanga community are pioneers in weaving Kovai Kora cotton saris.
-82 Weaver cooperative Societies in Coimbatore, Tiruppur and Erode are authorised to sell Kovai Kora cotton saris.

 About

 Kovai Kora cotton is made from a blend of silk and cotton.
 A superior quality cotton yarn is mixed with traditional silk to produce kora cotton.
 The sarees have bright colored border designs with occasional use of shining zari.
 The required designs are weaved using the loom using combinations of colored cotton and silk threads and the borders are added later.

 Weaving

-The kora cotton sarees are woven on traditional hand-looms.
+The kora cotton sarees are weaved on traditional hand-looms.
 Every saree takes up to three days for weaving and the weavers are paid ranging from ₹450 to ₹850 per saree.
-The saree is woven by traditional weaving families in the districts of Coimbatore, Tiruppur and Erode in the Kongu Nadu region of Tamil Nadu.
+The saree is weaved by traditional weaving families in the districts of Coimbatore, Tiruppur and Erode in the Kongu Nadu region of Tamil Nadu.
 Sirumugai in Coimbatore district is the major producer of kora cotton sarees.